 Garrett Metal Detectors makes every effort to ensure its products are safe for use.
 Extensive research by Garrett has produced no information which would indicate that its products have any adverse effects on medical implants, pregnancy, recording media or magnetic strips.
-Garrett makes every effort to cooperate with medical device manufacturers and to communicate with agencies such as the United States Food and Drug Administration and Health Canada as a means of assuring product safety.
+Garrett cooperates with medical device manufacturers and agencies such as the United States Food and Drug Administration and Health Canada as a means of assuring product safety.
 The electromagnetic fields produced by Garrett products are similar to those encountered in the daily environment and meet U.S. and International standards for electromagnetic emissions.